ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

 If you’re in Chicago, the suburbs, or anywhere else in Illinois, we can work together.

-all sessions are online, no commute, no waiting room, no performing okayness in a parking lot before you walk in.
+All sessions are online, no commute, no waiting room, no performing okayness in a parking lot before you walk in.

 Frequently Asked Questions